chrisw7/uw-algorithms-projects/README.md

 - ```f(n) = ω(g(n))``` when ```f(n)``` approaches ∞ at a much slower rate than ```g(n)``` (**g outperforms f**)
 - ```f(n) = Ө(g(n))``` when ```f(n)``` and ```g(n)``` approach ∞ at comparable rates (**f and g perform roughly the same**)

 Note that since this notation describes limiting behaviour, one should be wary of making objective statements about the relative performance of two different algorithms without context.
 For example, even though f may run faster than g for n = 1000000, the opposite could be true when the same algorithms are run on only 1000 objects.
-Similarly, since Big-O notation gives information about the relative scaling and complexity of different algorithms rather than their absolute performance, for an algorithm f that is faster than another, g, by a constant factor, ```f(n) = Ө(g(n))``` is still true.
+Similarly, since Big-O notation gives information about the relative scaling and complexity of different algorithms rather than their absolute performance, for an algorithm f that scales faster than another, g, by a constant factor, ```f(n) = Ө(g(n))``` is still true.

 After taking these caveats into consideration, Landau symbols prove very useful for describing the complexity of an algorithm.
 An algorithm is considered to run in *polynomial time* if its run time can be described by ```O(n^d)``` for d greater than or equal to zero.
 Algorithms with polynomial time complexity are considered efficient in the current non-quantum state of computing, whereas problems that can not be solved in polynomial time are considered intractable or infeasible (e.g. the traveling salesman problem with complexity O(n^22^n) at best).
 Although these problems could still theoretically be solved, the scaling is computationally inefficient enough that it is typically not worth the effort except for special cases of the problem.